Here, we translate common and not so common road signs, so you’re not left bamboozled in Basque country or befuddled in the Balearics.

 ‘Recommended speed applies’ and ‘recommended speed ends’ sign

-If you see the same sign with a red diagonal line on top, then the maximum recommended speed no longer applies.
+If you see a blue square with a number with a red diagonal line, then the maximum recommended speed no longer applies.
 Although you may be tempted to increase your speed at this point, it’s important to remember and stick to the speed limit.

 ‘Give way’ sign

-Spanish ‘give way’ signs are very similar to those used in the UK with one key difference, they don’t feature any text.
+Spanish ‘give way’ road signs are very similar to those used in the UK with one key difference, they don’t feature any text.
 When you see a red triangle pointed downward with a white centre, be prepared to give way to any oncoming and crossing traffic.
 The sign should appear next to markings on the road to show you where to stop.

 ‘Stop’ sign